cmanningvt/CarND-Behavioral-Cloning-P3/writeup.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 15-20.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+## Future Enhancements

+Obviously, more data is always a good idea.
+Collecting and using more data to train the network will result in better results.
+More recovery driving, and driving on different tracks would help to improve.